-And singer/guitarist Jennifer Wayne – another California native – is a Garth Brooks lover so dedicated to country music she gave up a pro tennis career to write songs in Nashville (like Eric Paslay’s “She Don’t Love You”), and happens to be the granddaughter of Hollywood legend John Wayne.
+And singer/guitarist Jennifer Wayne – another California native – is a Garth Brooks lover so dedicated to country music she gave up a pro tennis career to write songs in Nashville (“She Don’t Love You” by Eric Paslay), and happens to be the granddaughter of Hollywood legend John Wayne.

 Just as impressive is their musicianship, a modern twist on a way-back sound that sets Runaway June apart from the pack as a true, self-contained band.
 “Our brand of music is tied to country’s roots in that it’s all real instruments and real sounds,” Hannah adds.
 “But I feel like we have a modern take on it lyrically.”

 Indeed, as strong women who are not afraid to take risks in achieving their goals, empowerment is a recurring theme for Runaway June – and not just female empowerment.
-“We want to be including,” says Naomi.
+“We want to be inclusive,” says Naomi.
 “We want to sing to everybody, so we steer away from being super negative to either gender.”

 In a time when female voices have been squeezed into a few narrow categories at country radio – the bad girls, the good girls, the crusaders – Runaway June want to break the mold.
-They know women’s lives are far more diverse, and even though their sound is rooted in the past, their stories are very much of the here and now.
+They know women’s lives are far more diverse, and even though their sound is rooted in the timeless, their stories are very much of the here and now.